Research program ReflecT 2014-2018

 Joint Research Program: ReflecT / Labour Law and Social Policy at Tilburg University, 2014-2018

-This 5-year Research Program 2014-2018, is developed in joint collaboration between ReflecT and the Department of Labour Law and Social Policy.
-It will be conducted jointly with other research departments within Tilburg University, notably the departments of HR-studies, Economics and Sociology.
+The 5-year Research Program 2014-2018, was developed in joint collaboration between the former research institute ReflecT and the former Department of Labour Law and Social Policy.
+It was be conducted jointly with other research departments within Tilburg University, notably the departments of HR-studies, Economics and Sociology.

 The increasing dynamics on the labour market resulting from globalisation, technological change (automatisation, robotisation) and demographic developments (ageing, migration) impacts the flexibility-security balance and social participation and wellbeing outcomes through its impact on the behaviour of individual and social actors and the regulations and governance of the employment relationship.
 The study of the relation between labour market dynamics, the regulation of the employment relationship and the flexibility-security, participation and wellbeing outcomes create new avenues for multidisciplinary research to which lawyers, economists, sociologists, psychologists and HR-scholars may contribute.